 - If a large area needs to be treated.

-- If your child is taking any drugs used to suppress the immune system like azathioprine or cyclosporine.
+- If you are taking any drugs used to suppress your immune system like azathioprine or cyclosporine.
 There are many drugs that can do this.
-Ask the doctor or pharmacist if you are not sure.
+Ask your doctor or pharmacist if you are not sure.

-- Be sure your child does not breast-feed a baby while using this drug and for 4 weeks after the last dose.
+- If you are breast-feeding.
+Do not breast-feed while you use this drug and for 4 weeks after the last dose.

 This is not a list of all drugs or health problems that interact with this drug.

-- Your child may need a TB (tuberculosis) test before starting this drug.
+- You may need a TB (tuberculosis) test before starting this drug.

 - This drug may lower the ability of the bone marrow to make blood cells that the body needs.
 If blood cell counts get very low, this can lead to bleeding problems, infections, or anemia.
 If you have questions, talk with the doctor.

 - High cholesterol and triglyceride levels have happened with the oral form of this drug.
-If your child has high cholesterol or triglycerides, talk with the doctor.
+If you have high cholesterol or triglycerides, talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.